Can a healthy diet prevent cataracts?

-But if you are like most Americans, it's likely that your diet lacks key nutrients because you're not eating enough fruits and vegetables.
-Therefore, it's wise to consider taking one or more daily nutritional supplements to make sure you are getting all the nutrients you need for optimum eye health.
+But if your diet lacks key nutrients because you're not eating enough fruits and vegetables, it's wise to consider taking one or more daily nutritional supplements to make sure you are getting all the nutrients you need for optimum eye health.

-Prior to embarking on a regimen of eye vitamins and other nutritional supplements, consult your optometrist or ophthalmologist.
+Prior to embarking on a regimen of eye vitamins and other nutritional supplements, consult your eye doctor.
 In some cases, taking too much of a specific vitamin or nutrient could be harmful to your health.